Consumer Debt Statistics

 In 2020, people from Generation X owed $32,878 on average.
 Millennials and baby boomers, in contrast, carried an average debt by age of $27,251 and $25,812, respectively, according to American debt statistics.

 The primary sources of debt vary depending on the generation.
-So, about 21% of personal indebtedness among Millennials is college debt.
-Credit card balances, car loans, and educational expenses for family members contribute 20%, 6%, and 7%, respectively.
+So, about 21% of personal indebtedness among Millennials was college debt.
+Credit card balances, car loans, and educational expenses for family members contributed 20%, 6%, and 7%, respectively.
 In addition, about 26% of millennials owed nothing in 2018.

 Generation X and baby boomers had drastically different sources of debt, as indicated by national consumer debt statistics.
 Credit card balances, car loans, and student loans were the top three debt contributors for Gen X with 29%, 7%, and 7%.
 Among Baby Boomers, most amounts owed were due to credit cards (25%), car loans (8%), and credit lines (5%).
 Only 13% of Generation X Americans claimed to carry no debt, while 28% of baby boomers were debt-free in 2018.

 21. Gen X had the highest median credit card debt in 2014.

 As the average credit card debt stats show, Generation X turned out to be the generation with the highest median credit card balance of $5,000.
 This was established in a 2014 research on personal debt statistics conducted by PRC.
 The Silent Generation, baby boomers, and millennials carried average credit card debts of $3,177, $5,804, and $4,576, respectively.
 The total average credit card balance across all generations was about $5,221 and much lower than the other types of consumer debt.